actris-ares/cems_rapid_mapping_alerting/README.md

 CEMS Rapid Mapping portal: https://rapidmapping.emergency.copernicus.eu/backend/staticlist/?name=&category=fire&country=&activationTime__range_min=&activationTime__range_max=

 As soon as possible, we will integrate other information related to the description of the script.

+Contact:
+Ermann Ripepi
+ermann.ripepi@cnr.it